Civil War Trust

-History Buffs and Preservationists Join Forces to Clean Up Civil War Battlefields
+History Buffs and Preservationists Join Forces to Clean Up Battlefields

 CWPT sponsors a hands-on preservation event to spruce up America's hallowed Civil War sites

 (Washington, D.C.) - The Civil War began as a struggle between armies of untrained but enthusiastic volunteers.
-One hundred forty years later, another army of volunteers is about to descend on America's storied Civil War battlefields - only this array of dedicated men and women will be armed with paint brushes and weed whackers.
+Seven generations later, another army of volunteers is about to descend on America's storied Civil War battlefields - only this array of dedicated men and women will be armed with paint brushes, trash bags and weed whackers.

 "Civil War sites are often the victims of their own popularity," noted Civil War Preservation Trust (CWPT) President James Lighthizer.
 "Without proper maintenance, battlefields can suffer from the ravages of both time and tourism.
 Our goal is to spruce up these links to America's past so they can be enjoyed by all."

-Among the sites that will be benefiting from Park Day activities are Fort McAllister Historic Park in Georgia, Gettysburg National Military Park in Pennsylvania, and Fort Pillow State Historic Park in Tennessee.
+Among the sites that will be benefiting from Park Day activities this year are Prairie Grove Battlefield in Arkansas, Kennesaw Mountain Battlefield in Georgia, and Cold Harbor Battlefield in Virginia.
 "These are the hallowed fields where our ancestors gave their lives.
 Now it is our turn to honor their sacrifice," remarked Lighthizer.